 I stepped onto my back deck as I do each morning, hot coffee in hand.
 It was a crisp fall day, and the sun had already risen over the woodlands to the east.
 Birds were at my feeder, along with a team of marauding squirrels.
 I scanned west, to the fields next to my property and the apple orchard in the distance.

 There I saw it, standing atop a hill several hundred yards away.
 My jaw dropped as I recognized the beast, one I never dreamed I would meet in the flesh.
 It was the legendary Goatman!

 He was a spectacular creature, tall and lean with long arms ending in hooves.
 The monster stood straight as a man and craned its neck to take in the view across the field.

-My mind raced between fascination and panic as the creature shifted its gaze in my direction, revealing huge eyes and impressive set of antlers.
+My mind raced between fascination and panic as the creature shifted its gaze in my direction, revealing huge eyes and an impressive set of antlers.